PriyaPrince/wineprediction/README.md

 Quality of wine (Score between 2 and 9)

 ## Understanding Data
-The dataset looks very clean with 1143 rows , 12 features and no missing values.
+The dataset looks clean with 1143 rows , 12 features and no missing values.
 ## Preprocessing
 As mentioned earlier, the quality attribute has been regrouped into 0 and 1, representing bad and good respectively.
 Map function is used assign new labels to the attribute.
 ## Feature Selection